 - Headaches, nausea

 - Hypersensitivity reactions

-Metabolic changes are most commonly observed during treatment with cART/HAART: Lipoatrophy, lipodystrophy, pathological glucose tolerance, diabetes mellitus and hyper- or dyslipidemia.
+Metabolic changes are most commonly observed during treatment with cART/HAART: Lipoatrophy, lipodystrophy, impaired glucose tolerance (IGT), diabetes mellitus and hyper- or dyslipidemia.
 These changes are associated with an increased cardiovascular risk.

 How AIDS can be avoided

 - Avoiding sexual intercourse with unknown and promiscuous partners

 - Use of sterile instruments for drug abuse